Have you dreamed of owning a Blue Eyed Leucistic Ball Python?

 The Lesser Ball Python is a base, co-dominant morph.

-Lesser Ball Pythons can vary greatly in color and appearance, with some appearing bright yellow with pale tan markings while others have a blush color and Mojave-like markings.
+Lesser Ball Pythons can vary significantly in color and appearance, with some appearing bright yellow with pale tan markings while others have a blush color and Mojave-like markings.

 The following morphs can be bred with the Lesser Ball Python to produce the Blue Eyed Leucistic Ball Python: Lesser x Mojave, Lesser x Butter, Lesser x Lesser, and Lesser x Het Russo.